haruperi/HaruTrader/project_requirements.md

   - Store live trade monitor data such as floating PnL, floating equity, and the number of open positions.

 - **Logger:**
-  - Use Python’s built-in logging module to track important events and exceptions (e.g., MT5 connection failures, trade closures).
+  - Use Python's built-in logging module to track important events and exceptions (e.g., MT5 connection failures, trade closures).

 ### 2. Trader Module
 **Overview:**